yutaro21jp/sovereign-university-data/courses/btc101/en.md

 - Never leave your words unattended on your desk.
 - Never hide your word list in an unusual place.

 You should literally take a blank sheet of paper or print this [template](https://bitcoiner.guide/backup.pdf), and write the word list with a pen, following the presented order neatly and clearly.
 Be aware that if the ink fades over time, you may lose your funds.
-Therefore, it is important to keep this paper protected from those environmental factors that could potentially damage the paper, like moisture or fire.
+Therefore, it is important to keep this piece of paper protected from those environmental factors that could potentially damage it, like moisture or fire.

 ![image](assets/en/chapter7/0.webp)

 ### Our tips for doing it right
-Besides, make sure not to make a mistake during the copy, otherwise your heirs may struggle to read it and could be unable to recover the funds.
+Besides, make sure not to make any mistake during the copy, otherwise your heirs may struggle to read it and could be unable to recover the funds.
 Besides, once you have saved the words, it’s advisable to create a second copy and store it in a different location from the first.
 This ensures you have a backup in case the original is lost or damaged.

 ![image](assets/en/chapter7/1.webp)